pandeyaakash/Aakash-s-Portfolio/README.md

     <div class="col">
 <span style="font-style:italic;font-size:15px;">July 2016 – August 2016</span>
 <br>
-A workshop about web development for an e-commerce website enabled one to learn about Data handling the Data with SQL and architecture design along with front-end and back-end connectivity.
-These modules were then Implemented using XAMPP as a local host server.
+A workshop about web development for an e-commerce website enabled me to learn about Databse dezign using SQL DB ,architecture design of web applications along with front-end and back-end connectivity.
+This project was developed using LAMP stack.
 <br>
 <br>
 <br>